25prabhu10/notes/docs/Concepts/AWS/AWS_CloudFormation.md

 - Ask yourself this:
   - Is this CloudFormation resource configuration likely to change in the future?
   - If so, make it a parameter.
-- You won’t have to re-upload a template to change its content J
+- You won't have to re-upload a template to change its content J

 ### Parameters Settings